How to a Make a Rich Shortcrust Pastry

 - Add the cubed butter and rub together with your finger tips.
 Do this quickly and by constantly lifting your hands up and letting the crumbs fall into the bowl.
 This keeps air in the mix and the butter cooler.

-- When it turns into small crumbs about the same size as small peas, make a well in the middle of the dry ingredients and pour in the egg, lemon juice and water.
+- When it turns into small crumbs about the same size as small peas, make a well in the middle of the dry ingredients and pour in the egg and half of the water.
 You may not need all the liquid as its purpose to to just bring everything together.
 Mix.

-- Tip out onto a floured surface and knead lightly until fairly smooth.
-Shape into a ball and wrap in cling film then leave in fridge for 30 minutes.
+- Tip out onto a floured surface and knead lightly just to bring it together.
+Shape into a ball and wrap in cling film then leave in fridge for 1 hour.

 To line a mould or baking tin, roll out the chilled pastry using a rolling pin then drape it over the rolling pin and unroll over your tin.
 For any left-over pastry, simply roll it into a cylindrical shape, wrap tightly in cling film and freeze until needed.
 There are so many great recipes that need shortcrust pastry as it is a wonderfully versatile and tasty pastry.